 I will never forget the overweight executive who came to see me as part of his corporate health check.
 He ate just one meal a day – at 10pm when he finally arrived home from work.
 His work-day diet was cigarettes and 20 double-strength coffees.
 Needless to say we had a bit to talk about.

-Boost the vegetables
+Boost the vegetables and fruit

 Eat your colours

 If you are less into numbers and more into aesthetics, simply eat more colours – natural colours, that is.
 When you look at your dinner tonight, check whether it is brown or colourful.
 A meal with four or five different colours looks a lot more appealing than a plate of brown food and the more colourful your meal, the more antioxidants and health benefits it has.
 We used to joke that this didn’t mean slathering your meal with tomato sauce.
 But a large study in the United States found that men who ate one cup of tomato sauce a week had a much lower risk of developing prostate cancer.
 So brightening up your fish and chips with a dollop of tomato sauce provides at least some benefit to counteract all that fat.
 (Although this is not an excuse to eat fish and chips…) And remember, tomato sauce can be high in sodium and sugar.